lattera/articles/infosec/tor/2017-01-14_torified_home/article.md

 scrub in

-# These "no rdr" rules are meant to block plaintext ports
 no rdr on { $lan_if } inet proto tcp to port 23
 no rdr on { $lan_if } inet proto tcp to port 25
 no rdr on { $lan_if } inet proto tcp to port 53
-no rdr on { $lan_if } inet proto tcp to !
-10.192.0.0/10 port 80
 no rdr on { $lan_if } inet proto tcp to port 88
 no rdr on { $lan_if } inet proto tcp to port 138
 no rdr on { $lan_if } inet proto tcp to port 139